lutsen/lagan/README.md

 - *name*: The name of the property.
 Also the name of the corresponding RedBean property.
 Contains only alphanumeric characters, should not contain spaces.
 - *description*: The form-field label of the property in the admin interface.
 - *input*: The type of data to input.
-This defines which input template to use, and in the future which property input type controller/method to use (For now the property type populate methods are located in the *Lagan.php* class).
-The input type templates are in the *templates/admin/input* folder.
+This defines which input type controller and template to use.
+More information under "Input types".

 There can be other optional keys, for example the *directory* key for the *image_select* property input type.